Simon Soekarno: Early life and education

 After his service in Chile, Simon was assigned to the foreign ministry's inspectorate general as the chief of the C subregion from 2003 to 2006.
 From 2006 to 2009, he was assigned to the embassy in Madrid to head the consular and protocol affairs as a first secretary.
 He then returned to the foreign ministry as the chief of foreign guests in the protocol directorate from 2009 to 2011, before returning to overseas assignment as coordinator for social and cultural affairs and spokesperson within the embassy in Singapore.
 He oversaw the 2014 elections for Indonesian citizens, in which the embassy's election committee implemented barcode technology to prevent electoral fraud during the legislative elections.

 Following his service in the embassy, Simon was posted as director for protocol affairs in the foreign ministry from 2014 to 2017.
 From September 2017 to February 2019, Simon became the consul general in Los Angeles.
 He was then appointed as the consul general in San Francisco on 1 March 2019 and served until his appointment as the director for consular affairs on 9 March 2022.

 In August 2024, President Joko Widodo nominated Simon as Indonesia's ambassador to Cuba, with concurrent accreditation to the Bahamas, Dominica, Jamaica, and Haiti.
 He passed a fit and proper test held by the House of Representative's first commission in September that year and was installed by President Prabowo Subianto on 24 March 2025.
-He presented his credentials to the President of Cuba Miguel Díaz-Canel on 23 September 2025.
+He presented his credentials to the President of Cuba Miguel Díaz-Canel on 23 September 2025, Governor General of the Bahamas Cynthia A. Pratt on 16 October 2025, President of the Dominican Republic Luis Abinader on 19 August 2026, and Governor General of Jamaica Patrick Allen on 3 September 2026.